Ykisialiou/tempest-docker/README.md

-<<<<<<< HEAD:README
-It's better to run tempest on didicated VM inside you Openstack deployment We created docker parent image with Tempest and prerequisites.
-It located in  ykisialiou/tempest-parent repo.
-Tempest has quite large and complicated config, used for all test sets, unfortunately it is full of sensitive data (such as API accessing user with credentials).
-So, it’s would be better to configure  a lot of options on your side (users credentials, network options, openstack components and features, used on your installation).
-tempest.config is self documented and most of options described well.
-We also provide you config from our testing environment, maybe it will be useful.

-The testing process will consist of several steps on your side:

-1) Fill necessary options in tempest.conf;
-2) Create working directory and put tempest.conf there;
-3) Put tempest-run.Dockerfile to working directory;
-4) Build docker image with smth like sudo docker build --file tempest-run.Dockerfile -t yourrepo/tempest-run .
-5) Run docker image  by executing smth like sudo docker run yourrepo/tempest-run > testing_results
-6) Sent us testing_results file
 =======
 # Acceptance tests for OpenStack

 ### Description

 This repo contains Dockerfile to build and run a simple set of acceptance tests for OpenStack.
 This projects uses modified smoke tests of [openstack/tempest](https://github.com/openstack/tempest) project.
->>>>>>> 7c39b44a04289aacc391f22169b4a40f15ce8264:README.md

 ### Pre-words